Characterization of Dirichlet-to-Neumann maps via the Born approximation: Introduction

 therefore, inducing the factorization of $\Phi$ shown in the diagram:

 This type of factorization can be formulated in a general context and has been applied under different names to solve a number of ill-posed inverse problems (see the survey \cite{MaMe24}).
 In \cite{radial_cond} it is shown that when $\ga \in W^{2,p}(\IB^d)$ is a radial conductivity, $\gb_1$ exists and uniquely determines $\ga$.
 Moreover, in this case, the map $(\Phi_1^\mB)^{-1}: \gb_1 \longmapsto \ga$ is Hölder continuous under suitable \textit{a priori} assumptions on the conductivities (that unlike most conditional stability results, do not imply any compactness on the admissible set of conductivities).
-In other words, the well-known fact that $\Phi^{-1}:\La_\ga \longmapsto \ga$ is discontinuous (\textit{i.e.}, the inverse problem is ill-posed) is due to the linear part of the factorization: the inversion of $\d\Phi_\si$.
+In other words, the aforementioned fact that $\Phi^{-1}:\La_\ga \longmapsto \ga$ is discontinuous is due to the linear part of the factorization: the inversion of $\d\Phi_\si$.
 We say that the inverse problem admits a \textit{stable factorization} if $\Phi$ can be factorized into a linear ill-posed map and a non-linear stable map.
 In addition to the results in \cite{radial_cond} for the conductivity case, this property has also been proven in \cite{Radial_Born} for the radial Schrödinger case and an associated inverse spectral problem, and locally in \cite{MMS-M25} for the radial fixed energy Schrödinger case.

-The objective of this article is twofold.
-First, we present a systematic approach to establishing the existence of the Born approximation; as a byproduct of our analysis, we broaden the class of conductivities $\si$ and $\ga$ for which \eqref{e:defbor0} can be rigorously solved.
+In this article, we present a systematic approach to establishing the existence of the Born approximation based on the well-known reduction to a problem involving Schrödinger operators; as a consequence of our analysis, we broaden the class of conductivities $\si$ and $\ga$ for which \eqref{e:defbor0} can be rigorously solved.
 More specifically, we show that $\gb_\sigma$ exists as an integrable function as soon as $\Omega = \IB^d$ for $d\ge 2$, $\ga$ is a $W^{2,\infty}$ radial conductivity, and $\sigma$ is

 for $\ka\in (-\infty, \lambda_{\nu_d,1}^2)$, where $\lambda_{\nu_d,1}$ stands for the first positive zero of the Bessel function $J_{\nu_d}$.\footnote{When $\ka<0$, note that $\sigma_{\ka,d}(x)=\left(c_d\frac{I_{\nu_d}(\sqrt{|\ka|} |x|)}{(\sqrt{|\ka|}|x|)^{\nu_d}}\right)^2$.
 When $\ka = 0$, the formula should be understood in the limit sense, so that $\sigma_{0,d}=1$.}